mtov/engsoftmoderna/en/chapter1.md

 principles in software construction.

-Historically, Software Engineering as a field emerged in the late 1960s.
-During this period, the first generation of modern computers began to be used for problem-solving.
+Historically, Software Engineering as a field emerged in the late 1960s when the first generation of computers began to be used for problem-solving.
 However, at that time, software took a back seat, as the primary focus was building machines capable of solving a limited set of scientific or mathematical problems.